Mr-Suave/SBMB/README.md

 - OpenStreetMap Nominatim - To convert user address input to lat and long values ( geofening )
 - Server hosted on Flask and Python.
 - Sharedpreferences used to store vital data like parent's and baby's name - to increase user experience.

+**Note: Before using the code considering integrating your own firebase into this.
+The lib/firebase-options.dart file is a demo one.**
+Run flutterfire configure to integrate firebase into your project seamlessly.
+And also remove the google-service.json file and replace it with the one you will get when you create your firebase project.